Ali-tz/Does-climate-region-in-the-us-influences-power-outages-/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
 > The column HURRICANE.NAMES is NMAR.
-This is due to the fact that hurricanes are not the cause of every power outtages.
+This is due to the fact that hurricanes are not the cause of every power outages.
 Therefore the information is not missig at random, it is missing because it is missing in real life.

 ### Missingness Dependency
-> We recall our initial question is "are the major outtages distributed according to the climate of the region considered in the country?".
+> We recall our initial question is "are the major outages distributed according to the climate of the region considered in the country?".

 We will consider, for our MCAR test, the column CUSTOMERS.AFFECTED and see it's distribution when missing or not with the column of postal code.
 Here is the representation :
 <iframe src="assets/Postal Code by Missingness of Customer affected.html" width=800 height=600 frameBorder=0></iframe>